Preshy-Jones/Portfolio/content/featured/Admin Panel/index.md

   - Vercel
 ---

-An admin dashboard consuming users data from mock Api.
+An admin dashboard consuming a mock Api and displaying users data.
 Features include pagination, and search.